nolanalexander/financial_data_modeling/README.md

 # financial_data_modeling

+## Purpose
-This repository consists of example code for modeling financial data in Python.
+This repository consists of full code for modeling financial data in Python with all the necessary steps to implement these models in practice.

+## From Scratch vs Implementing Specific Packages
 The Markowitz Portfolio Optimization, Black-Litterman model, and modules to set up or transform the portfolio parameters were implemented from scratch.
-The rest were examples demonstrating the use of packages such as pymc3 and arch.
+The rest were examples demonstrating the use of specific packages such as pymc3 and arch, but included the full code to allow implementation of these models in practice.

+## Repository Structure
+The repository is divided into three sections: Bayesian Inference, Portfolio Optimization, and Time Series Analysis.

+Bayesian Inference contains an example of using pymc3 to forecast the posterior distribution.

+Portfolio Optimization includes implementations of Markowitz Mean-Variance optimization, the Black-Litterman Model, modules to set up or transform the data, and Hierarchical Clustering using scikit-learn.

+Time Series Analysis contains an example of a GARCH model with a window rolling forecast to measure RMSE using arch.